Leah Isabel Tirado

 With a colorful arsenal of skills, she moved to Chicago where she has worked with wonderful companies such as The American Theatre Company, Halcyon, Hobo Junction, Strawdog Theatre, Goodman Theatre, Victory Gardens, Emerald City Theatre, Barrel of Monkeys Productions, InGen Productions, and Underscore Theatre Company.
 In 2015 her first play EXIT was produced at the Greenhouse Theatre and from there, her career in mental health education through theatre took off.
 In 2016 she was commissioned by Lynn Todman at Lakeland Healthcare in St. Joseph, Michigan to create a youth arts program that works on behavior modification, and educates them about mental health.
 This project, Insight, was instigated by the community health needs assessment which determined that mental health was the number one issue in the community.
 Passionate about empowering our youth, this has been her most challenging and most rewarding experience.

 Unable to take much time away from the stage, Leah finds opportunities to perform whenever she can.
 She is the lead singer of The Big Payback, a hard-hitting nine-piece band featuring a smoking four-man horn section (www.bigpaybackmusic.com) that tours around the Midwest.
-She's built a strong relationship with South Bend Civic and is eager to return this Spring to direct "West Side Story" in collaboration with the South Bend Symphony Orchestra.
+She's built a strong relationship with South Bend Civic and is eager to return this Fall to direct "West Side Story" in collaboration with the South Bend Symphony Orchestra.

 "I was blessed with a birth and a death